rhit-jaegerba/CSSE-MA415-Predicting-Weather/README.md

 - Tyler Moore

 ## GitHub Guide
-- Main dataset titled "weather_data_classification.csv"
+- Main dataset titled "weather_classification_data.csv"
 - Mutliple Jupyter notebook files with purposes described in the title
 - .bat files to run scripts for the API service